Sir Peter Scott –

-The NEWS menu gives up to date NEWS reports on current bird and conservation matters within the AWB Region from a number of international conservation bodies.
+The NEWS menu gives several links to continuously updated NEWS reports on current bird and conservation matters within the AWB Region from a number of international conservation bodies.
 Some of these are also available

-The most important new feature, commencing at the beginning of January 2016, is the addition of individual Species Accounts of the birds that regularly occur in the AWB Region.
-Starting with the Accipitidae Family all species will eventually be included on the AWB menu.
+The most important new feature, that is now in progress, is the addition of individual Species Accounts of the birds that regularly occur in the AWB Region.
+Starting with the Accipitridae Family all species will eventually be included on the AWB menu.
 As noted above, a significant number of Species-cards for none-passerine species on the AWB page has now been achieved, also two new categories have been introduced, Accidentals and Vagrants, which clarify the treatment of these concepts.

 As a convenience to our readers we give immediate access to a selection of breaking news sources concerning Conservation and AWB bird stories on our home page here, by clicking on any of the links listed below:-